JonathanxD/Config/README.md

 # Config

-**Key based configuration system**
+Key based configuration system.

-Config is a key based configuration system, all `Key`s has a ability to fetch the value from Configuration `Storage`.
+## Backend

+The most important part of **Config**.
+Backend is where value map should be stored and retrieved, but requests are only made